justincbagley/MAGNET/README.md

 LICENSE
 -------

 All code within the PIrANHA repository, including MAGNET pipeline code, is available "AS IS" under a generous GNU license.
-See the License.txt file for more information.
+See the [LICENSE](LICENSE) file for more information.

 CITATION
 -------